 Risk management is constantly evolving.
-Learn about best practice on this ten-week risk management short course and how this applies to all aspects of governance, strategic planning, business finance and public sector.
+Learn about best practice on this 10-week risk management short course and how this applies to all aspects of governance, strategic planning, business finance and public sector.

 Learn from industry experts in risk management to develop real-world skills and broaden your awareness and skillset in this area.
 Use this knowledge to improve your performance in your current role.

-This Risk Management course is for anyone who wants to learn more about risk management and business resilience, and how it’s carried out in modern organisations.
+This risk management course is for anyone who wants to learn more about risk management and how it’s carried out in modern organisations.
 It’s suitable for risk management professionals, as well as other managers and executives who need to manage risk as part of their role.

 We teach best practice for risk management, incorporating the latest developments in the discipline from the world’s leading business and financial organisations.